intel-analytics/BigDL-2.x/docs/docs/KerasStyleAPIGuide/Optimization/training.md

 Parameters:

-* @param x Training dataset, RDD of Sample.
+* `x`: Training dataset, RDD of Sample.
-* @param batchSize Number of samples per gradient update.
+* `batchSize`: Number of samples per gradient update.
 Default is 32.
-* @param nbEpoch Number of epochs to train.
+* `nbEpoch`: Number of epochs to train.
 Default is 10.
-* @param validationData RDD of Sample, or null if validation is not configured.
+* `validationData`: RDD of Sample, or null if validation is not configured.
 Default is null.

 **Python**
 ```python